St. Patrick's Day Find the Letter Worksheets Activity for Preschoolers

 St. Patrick’s Day Find the Letter Worksheets

-The St. Patrick’s Day Find the Letter Worksheets are an excellent resource to be used as an individual and/or sent-home activity, but also as an addition to different centers such as the Literacy center, writing center, and quiet area.
-You can prepare different stations using the other St. Patrick’s day related activities I created for you, which can be found at the bottom of this post.
+The St. Patrick’s Day Find the Letter Worksheets are an excellent resource to be used as an individual or sent-home activity, but also as an addition to different centers such as the Literacy center, writing center, and quiet area.
+You can prepare different stations using the other St. Patrick’s Day-related activities I created for you, which can be found at the bottom of this post.
 They all come with free printables.

 Materials You Will Need

-In that case, you will also need the following materials: a laminator, white cardstock, laminator sheets, sheet protectors, and dry-erase markers.
+In that case, you will also need a laminator, white cardstock, laminator sheets, sheet protectors, and dry-erase markers.

 How to Use The St. Patrick’s Day Worksheets

-Give the child one worksheet at a time, and have him/her put a circle around the upper case letter or use the color green, and a square around the lower case letter or use the color yellow.
+Give the child one worksheet at a time, and have him/her put a circle around the uppercase letter (using a green crayon or marker) and a square around the lowercase letter (using a yellow crayon or marker).

-If you don’t want to use this idea, you can let your children use any of the manipulatives I mentioned above to mark the letter they are looking for.
+If you don’t want to use this idea, let your children use any of the manipulatives I mentioned above to mark the letter they seek.
 You might also use this opportunity to review the letters’ sounds and names with your children.

 Benefits of These Worksheets